Lu-Fang-7/lufang.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Hi!
-I'm Lu Fang, and I'm currently a master student in <a href='https://en.wikipedia.org/wiki/Learning_analytics'>Learning Anaytics</a> in <a href='https://www.tc.columbia.edu/'>Teachers College, Columbia University</a>.
+I'm Lu Fang, and I'm currently a master student in <a href='https://en.wikipedia.org/wiki/Learning_analytics'>Learning Anaytics</a> at <a href='https://www.tc.columbia.edu/'>Teachers College, Columbia University</a>.

 profile:
-  align: right
+  align: left
-  image: prof_pic.jpg
+  image: lf.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
     <p>New York City, NY 11101</p>